t-radomski/arduino-dw1000-esp-idf/README.md

 Differences with F-Army/arduino-dw1000-ng
 ------------
-- Updates the DW1000 initializer function to allow for passing in a custom `SPIClass` instance
 - Updates all example projects to account for custom SPI
 - Small bug fix in DW1000Ng.cpp
 - Adds a `component.mk` file so that this can be used as a component library with ESP-IDF